ReCraft Creative ReUse Center: Mindful Crafting at a Great Price in Greenville, SC

 Posted on |

 Have you heard about ReCraft in Greenville?
 Maybe you’re a parent eternally looking for ways to engage your child in art-making but the cost of art materials gets in the way.
-Or, maybe you are buried in all these materials you’ve amassed because you don’t know what to do with them.
+Or, maybe you’re buried in all these materials you’ve amassed because you don’t know what to do with them.

 What is ReCraft Greenville?

-Once kids (and adults) get going in the Maker Space, don’t expect to leave anytime soon.
+Once kids (and adults) get going in the Makerspace, don’t expect to leave anytime soon.
 We were there for three hours making all kinds of things.
 It’s actually very relaxing and definitely a lot of fun.

 Re-use Retail